 The role of CSS in Web Development

 HTML takes care of the Building part of the Page.
 CSS is the styling part of that Page.
-If you have an awesome piece of content or product but you don't present it well, people are not going to like it.
+Suppose if you have an awesome piece of content or product, but you don't present it well, people are not going to like it.
 So CSS gives the ability to re-present the HTML code using a set of rules.

 Coming back to my magazine example, People are more likely to consume content in the magazine than in the book more often.
 Mainly because the magazine Is designed to be more presentable to a larger audience.
 CSS will give an ability to add various styling features using CSS' box model.
-Using CSS box model one is able to manipulate the display of tags in a way It's more branded and attractive.
+Using the CSS box model, one is able to manipulate the display of tags in a way it's more branded and attractive.

 Representing your content is the one way but CSS can be really helpful to enhance your reader's user experience.
 Most of the content on the internet uses CSS to display their frontend, For example, Gmail, Yahoo, Google, Play Store, You name it, basically, everything you see on your browser is Styled (or I should say cssed) one way or another.
 There are teams of hundreds of people working on these giants, Improving the products that also include improving and changing CSS code somewhere in the pipeline every day.